Convert a Mountain Bike to a Cruiser

 Handlebars (Mustache, Cruiser, Beach Bars)

 Cruiser handlebars let you sit upright and ride comfortably.
 Mustache bars curve slightly for relaxed control, while beach bars are wide and sweep back for casual rides.
-Choose bars that make your arms relaxed and your shoulders comfortable.
+Choose bars that keep your arms relaxed and your shoulders comfortable.

 Saddles and Seat Posts